 ●Hemodialysis patients are exposed to extremely large volumes of water.
 The estimated water intake of a healthy individual is 2 L per day or 14 L per week.
 By comparison, during a single dialysis treatment lasting four hours, performed at a dialysis fluid flow rate of 800 mL/min, a hemodialysis patient is exposed to 192 L of water or to 576 L per week, if treated three times weekly.

-●With normal individuals, the gastrointestinal tract separates blood from contaminants in the water.
-By comparison, the barrier between blood and water in hemodialysis patients is a thin membrane through which transfer of contaminants is limited only by the size of the contaminant.
+●Hemodialysis patients have inadequate barriers to waterborne contaminants.
+In healthy individuals who are not on dialysis, the gastrointestinal tract separates blood from contaminants in the water.
+By comparison, the barrier between blood and water in hemodialysis patients is the membrane within the hemodialyzer through which transfer of contaminants is limited only by the size of the contaminant.

 ●Hemodialysis patients are unable to renally excrete any contaminants taken up from the dialysate.

 No municipal water can be considered safe for use in hemodialysis applications in the absence of a treatment system.
 All dialysis facilities therefore require an appropriately designed and correctly maintained water treatment system to safeguard patients .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: